CleanroomMC/cleanroom-website/docs/groovy-script/minecraft/index.md

 You can use GroovyScript to modify a number of vanilla recipes and values.

-* GroovyScript uses [IIngredients](./ingredient.md) to refer to an item, fluid, ore dictionary, other Ingredients, or a list of the above.
+* GroovyScript uses [IIngredients](./iingredient/index.md) to refer to an item, fluid, ore dictionary, other `IIngredient`s, or a list of the above.

-* See how to access [Items](./item.md) for use in other compat, and modify their publicly available values.
+* See how to access [Items](./iingredient/item.md) for use in other compat, and modify their publicly available values.

 * Learn what a [Resource Location](./resource_location.md) is, and how Minecraft uses it.